webrecorder/wabac.js/README.md

 To run locally, a simple http server, eg. `python -m http.server 9990` should suffice, however, some browsers may not support service workers from localhost.

 To use, select a WARC or HAR file to be loaded into WABAC.
-The files loaded will not be uploaded anywhere and will be parsed in the browser.
+The file will not be uploaded anywhere and will be parsed in the browser.

 To create a WARC file, you can use https://webrecorder.io/ and download the resulting file.